Black-headed Bulbul

 Interesting Facts About the Black-headed Bulbul

-• 3Despite its brightly colored plumage, the Black-headed Bulbul's nest is well-camouflaged in the dense foliage.
+- 3Despite its vibrant colors, the Black-headed Bulbul's nest is remarkably well-camouflaged, often hidden in dense foliage to avoid predators.

 Black-headed Bulbul Conservation Status